VelyIvi/ArduinoHardwareMonitor/README.md

 # ArduinoHardwareMonitor
-Monitors the hardware of you PC and displays it on an external display using an arduino
+Monitors the hardware of you PC and displays it on an external display using an Arduino.